 Hand-held versus wearable meters

 Well this is a right old can of noise-worms, but here goes.
-If you are new to this it may help to have a read through the Time Weighting page over the in the Noise Assessments part of the site as that has some relevant information on how a daily exposure can be calculated from short-term hand-held measurements rather than wearable meters worn all day.
+If you are new to this it may help to have a read through the Time Weighting page as that has some relevant information on how a daily exposure can be calculated from short-term hand-held measurements rather than wearable meters worn all day.
 It's good stuff, honest.

 Noise meters generally come in two forms, hand-held and wearable.
 (I will ignore light-up signs and stuff for now as they're not overly useful in a noise assessment which is the subject thrilling you at the moment).
 I use doseBadges as my preferred style of wearables so have a tendency to refer to all wearables as dosebadges but that will also apply to 'personal dosimeters' and anything else wearable.
 (Why do we use dosebadges particularly?
-Because there are no buttons for them to fiddle with, no cables to get caught and fewer ways for the wearer to fiddle with it).
+Because there are no buttons for the wearer to fiddle with, no cables to get caught and generally fewer ways for the wearer to interfere with it).

 Here is a clear unambiguous statement on how the two fit together, and the rest of the text afterwards is all waffle explaining this:

 Hand-held trumps wearable and wherever possible use a hand-held meter.
 Dosebadges and personal meters are mainly for situations where you physically cannot use a hand-held noise meter.

-That's as clear as we can be - hand-held trumps personal dose badge every time and there are many good reasons for this.
+That's as clear as I can be - hand-held trumps personal dose badge every time and there are many good reasons for this.
 Dosebadges are beloved of noise assessment consultants though as you can stick 20 meters on people and disappear to the pub for a nice long leisurely lunch, then appear a couple of hours later and have 20 sets of lovely graphs to put in the report, which if it is one of those reports where the quality is measured by thickness and weight must only be a good thing.

-There are very very few occasions where wearable noise meters are either the only way to get a measurement or are the best way of getting a measurement.
+There are at best only a few occasions where wearable noise meters are either the only way to get a measurement or are the best way of getting a measurement.